 Crème fraiche – optional

-On medium heat, in a 25 cm (10-inch) saucepan, soften the onions in the butter for approximately 5 minutes without coloring.
+On medium heat, in a 25 cm (10-inch) saucepan, soften the onions in the butter for approximately 5 minutes without colouring.
 Add the diced pumpkin and soften for approximately 6-8 minutes (the softening with the butter will bring out the sweet flavor of the pumpkin) stirring from time to time then season with salt, pepper and caster sugar.
 Add the milk, bring to simmering point and simmer for 10 minutes.
 Note: if you boil the milk too long it will separate, so cook very gently.

 Liquidise the soup until it reaches a smooth velvety consistency.
 Bring the soup back to the boil and serve in a large soup tureen.
 A nice helping of crème fraiche adds a suitably decadent touch